Wal33D/agent-toolbox/README.md

 - `GOOGLE_API_KEY` – Key for Google APIs
 - `SCALE_SERP_API_KEY` – API key for Scale SERP web search

+These variables must be configured for the related features to work.
+Modules like `utils/getToken.ts` and `utils/mongo.ts` now throw errors when values such as `TRUSTED_API_KEY` or the MongoDB credentials are missing.

 ## Building and Deploying to Vercel

 1. Install dependencies with `npm install`.